gtri/upstage/docs/source/user_guide/how_tos/motion_manager.rst

         UP.add_stage_variable("intersection_model", get_intersection_locations)

 * Line 1-2: Import one of the intersection models and a support function (more on this below)
-* Line 5: Create the :py:class:`~upstage.motion.SensorMotionManager` and give it the intersection model
+* Line 5: Create the :py:class:`~upstage_des.motion.SensorMotionManager` and give it the intersection model
-  * The other option is the :py:class:`~upstage.stepped_motion.SteppedMotionManager` class.
+  * The other option is the :py:class:`~upstage_des.stepped_motion.SteppedMotionManager` class.
 (Does not need an intersection)
 * Line 9: Add the motion manager to the stage so that the ``<>LocationChangingState`` s can find it.
 * Line 10: Add the intersection helper function to the stage so the SensorMotionManager class can find it.